Chatbot UX

 Plan for Scalability

-Once your chatbot reaches a certain size, it should handle higher volume conversations in a scalable way.
+Once your chatbot reaches a certain size, it should be able to handle higher-volume conversations in a scalable manner.
 Architect your system to scale well.

 Scalability planning includes: